The Bankrate promise

 What is a savings account?

-As an interest-earning deposit account, a savings account is similar to a money market account in that deposits aren’t limited but withdrawals may be — up to six per month.
-Savings accounts are a good place to save your money while still having it accessible if you need it later.
-The average interest rate on savings accounts is only 0.06 percent, according to Bankrate data as of early June, but the best savings accounts pay around 0.6 percent.
+As an interest-earning deposit account, a savings account is similar to a money market account in that unlimited deposits are allowed but withdrawals may be limited — up to six per month.

 Pros and cons of savings accounts